Last modified: Jan. 28, 2020, 10:09 a.m.

 Native

 The larva mines a twig of the tree and feeds continuously during winter.
 Its presence is revealed by a small heap of frass ejected from the entrance hole.
-The larva causes the shoots to die and when there are many the species can be a serious pest in apple orchards.
+The larva causes the shoots to die and when there are many, the species can be a serious pest in apple orchards.

-The species hibernates in the larval stage.
 The adults are active at dusk and later come to light.

 Gardens, orchads.